We have a number of ways that we can support you with your travel to and from our hospitals.

 What you are entitled to claim back

 If someone is required to attend your appointment with you for medical purposes, you’ll need to get an escort form signed by a consultant or senior nurse.
-Unfortunately, without this we cannot pay for anyone else’s travel.
+Unfortunately, without this the HC5 form will not accept your claim.

 You are entitled to claim if you have had to attend A&E for a pre-existing condition that you are already being treated for in our Outpatients department.
-If you have had to attend A&E for any other reason, then you are not eligible to claim.
+If you have had to attend A&E for any other reason, then you are not eligible to claim via HC5.

 Visiting an inpatient?